Carter leads No. 24 Providence past No. 18 Creighton in 2 OT - WHIZ News

 PROVIDENCE, R.I.
-(AP) — Devin Carter had 25 points and No. 24 Providence outlasted No. 18 Creighton 94-86 in double overtime Wednesday night.
+(AP) — Devin Carter had a career-high 25 points and No. 24 Providence outlasted No. 18 Creighton 94-86 in double overtime Tuesday night.

 Bryce Hopkins and Noah Locke each scored 20 for the Friars (19-7, 11-4 Big East), who ended an eight-game winning streak for the Bluejays that began with a Jan.
 14 victory over Providence at home.

+“It was a great college basketball game if you didn’t care who won.
+It had to be a lot of fun to watch,” Creighton coach Greg McDermott said.

-With the win, the Friars tied Creighton (17-9, 11-4) for third place in the Big East standings.
+With the victory, the Friars tied the Bluejays (17-9, 11-4) for third place in the Big East standings.
 Both teams are a half-game behind Xavier and a game back of first-place Marquette in a crowded race for the regular-season title.

 Providence, the defending regular-season champion, improved to 14-0 at home this season and 9-1 in its past 10 games that went to overtime — including a pair of double-OT wins on its own court this season.

-Ryan Nembhard led Creighton with 21 points, while Arthur Kaluma and Trey Alexander both finished with 17.
+Ryan Nembhard led Creighton with 21 points and 10 rebounds.
+Arthur Kaluma and Trey Alexander both scored 17.

 The game featured 20 lead changes and 17 ties.
-Providence finally made the decisive move by scoring the first five points of the second overtime and holding Creighton to just one basket as the Bluejays ran out of steam.
+Providence finally pulled away in the second overtime, scoring the first five points and holding Creighton to just two late free throws after the Friars built a 92-84 lead.

+“Obviously, we weren’t as efficient in the second overtime as we were in the first,” McDermott said.
+“Defensively, we haven’t had a team do that to us in a long time.”

+Carter also had eight rebounds and two blocks.
+The sophomore guard helped the Friars get off on the right foot in the second OT, converting a three-point play to snap an 84-all deadlock.

 END OF REGULATION